VUnit/vunit/user_guide.md

 ```

 From `tb_example.vhd` a single test case named `lib.tb_example` is
 created.
 It is also possible to put multiple tests in a single test
-benches that are each run in individual simulations.
+benche that are each run in individual simulations.
 Putting multiple
 tests in the same test bench is a good way to share a common test
 environment.